tymm/zsh-directory-history/README.md

 -----------

 zsh-directory-history is a zsh plugin giving you a history which is sensitive to the directory you are in.
-It implements forward/backward navigation as well as substring search (as here: https://github.com/zsh-users/zsh-history-substring-search) in a directory sensitive manner.
+It implements forward/backward navigation as well as substring search (as [here](https://github.com/zsh-users/zsh-history-substring-search)) in a directory sensitive manner.

 Behavior:
-Commands executed in the current directory will pop up first when navigating the history or using substring search.
+* Commands executed in the current directory will pop up first when navigating the history or using substring search.
-A substring unknown in the current directory, will be searched for globally (it falls back to the normal substring search behavior).
+* A substring unknown in the current directory, will be searched for globally (it falls back to the normal substring search behavior).

 Since the plugin creates its own history, it needs some time to fill up and become useful.